-(35) PRIVATE DRIVEWAY: Any way serving not more than five (5) lots which is used primarily for ingress to and egress from such lots by motor vehicles and which is established by private easement for multiple lots.

-(36) RECONSTRUCTION: The rebuilding of a structure in such a manner and to such an extent as to substantially replace the existing structure.

-(37) RECREATIONAL FACILITY: Anything which: (i) exceeds one hundred (100) square feet; (ii) is constructed or erected and requires permanent location on or in the ground; and; (iii)

-is primarily used for recreational purposes; including, without limitation, swimming pools and tennis courts.

-(38) ROAD: Any highway, street or road intended for use as a public or private right-ofway for vehicular traffic, that is not a private driveway.

-(39) SIDE YARD: An open unoccupied space on a lot between a structure and a side lot line and extending from the front lot line to the rear lot line.
-Where two (2) side lot lines intersect, the rear lot line shall be the point of intersection of the two (2) side lot lines.

-(40) SINGLE FAMILY STRUCTURE: A detached building designed for and occupied by one family which is enclosed, heated and built on a foundation.

-(41) SHORELANDS: Lands within the following distances from the ordinary high-water mark of navigable waters; one thousand (1,000) feet from a lake, pond or flowage; and three hundred (300) feet from a river or stream to the landward side of the floodplain, whichever distance is greater.

-(42) SHORELINE BUFFER ZONE: a strip of land paralleling the lake frontage and extending seventy five (75) feet inland from the lake frontage, measured over the contour of the ground.

-(43) STORY: That portion of a building or structure located above the basement, between the floor and the ceiling.

-(44) STREET: Any highway, street or road intended for use as a public or private right-ofway, that is not a private driveway.

-(45) STREET WALL: The main wall nearest to and facing on a street, road or highway including sun-parlors, and roofed porches, open or closed, but excluding open steps or entranceways.

-(46) STRUCTURE: Anything permanently placed on or in the ground for any use whatsoever; including but not limited to any new or existing building, fences, pillars, gated entrances requiring a permit under Section 5.19 and recreational facilities.
-Private driveways shall not be considered to be structures.

-(47) SUBDIVISION: Subdivision shall mean the division of a parcel or tract of land by the owner or the owner's agent for the purpose of sale or of building development where:

-- (i) The act of division creates four (4) or more parcels of ten (10) acres or less in area; or - (ii) Four (4) or more parcels or building sites of ten (10) acres each or less in area are created by successive divisions within a period of five (5) years.

-(48) TELECOMMUNICATION FACILITIES: Any tower or telecommunication tower, mounting equipment, antenna, equipment shelter buildings, and any other equipment which a person seeks to locate, or has installed upon or near a tower or antenna support structure, pursuant to the Federal Telecommunications Act of 1996 (Public Law 104-104, 110 Stat.
+- (36) SIDE YARD: An open unoccupied space on a lot between a structure and a side lot line and extending from the front lot line to the rear lot line.
+Where two (2) side lot lines intersect, the rear lot line shall be the point of intersection of the two (2) side lot lines. - (37) SINGLE FAMILY STRUCTURE: A detached building designed for and occupied by one family which is enclosed, heated and built on a foundation. - (38) SHORELANDS: Lands within the following distances from the ordinary highwater mark of navigable waters; one thousand (1,000) feet from a lake, pond or flowage; and three hundred (300) feet from a river or stream to the landward side of the floodplain, whichever distance is greater. - (39) SHORELINE BUFFER ZONE: a strip of land paralleling the lake frontage and extending seventy five (75) feet inland from the lake frontage, measured over the contour of the ground. - (40) STORY: That portion of a building or structure located above the basement, between the floor and the ceiling. - (41) STREET WALL: The main wall nearest to and facing on a street, road or highway including sun-parlors, and roofed porches, open or closed, but excluding open steps or entranceways. - (42) STRUCTURE: Anything permanently placed on or in the ground for any use whatsoever; including but not limited to any new or existing building, fences, pillars, gated entrances requiring a permit under Section 5.19, driveways and recreational facilities. - (43) SUBDIVISION: Subdivision shall mean the division of a parcel or tract of land by the owner or the owner's agent for the purpose of sale or of building development where: - (i) The act of division creates four (4) or more parcels of ten (10) acres or less in area; or - (ii) Four (4) or more parcels or building sites of ten (10) acres each or less in area are created by successive divisions within a period of five (5) years. - (44) TELECOMMUNICATION FACILITIES: Any tower or telecommunication tower, mounting equipment, antenna, equipment shelter buildings, and any other equipment which a person seeks to locate, or has installed upon or near a tower or antenna support structure, pursuant to the Federal Telecommunications Act of 1996 (Public Law 104-104, 110 Stat.
 56, 1996), as amended.

-(49) TEMPORARY STRUCTURE OR USE: A structure placed on a lot or the use of a lot for a period not to exceed one (1) year.

-(50) TOWER OR TELECOMMUNICATION TOWER: Any ground or roof-mounted pole, spire, structure, or combination thereof, taller than fifteen (15) feet, including support lines, cables, wire, braces, and masts, which is designed and constructed for the purpose of mounting and supporting one or more antennas, meteorological devices, or similar apparatus above ground, used in providing wireless communications.

-(51) WETLANDS: Those areas where water is at, near or above the land surface long enough to support aquatic or hydrophytic vegetation and which have soils indicative of wet conditions.

-(52) WIRELESS COMMUNICATIONS: Any personal wireless services as defined in the Federal Telecommunications Act of 1996, as amended, including FCC licensed wireless telecommunications services that are interconnected with the public telephone network and are offered commercially to the public.
-Examples include cellular and similar services (such as personal communications service or "PCS"), paging and similar services, certain dispatch services, and services that use wireless technology to provide telephone services to a fixed location such as a home or office.

-(53) ZONING ADMINISTRATOR: The Village Administrator or the Village Administrator's designee.
+- (45) TEMPORARY STRUCTURE OR USE: A structure placed on a lot or the use of a lot for a period not to exceed one (1) year. - (46) TOWER OR TELECOMMUNICATION TOWER: Any ground or roof-mounted pole, spire, structure, or combination thereof, taller than fifteen (15) feet, including support lines, cables, wire, braces, and masts, which is designed and constructed for the purpose of mounting and supporting one or more antennas, meteorological devices, or similar apparatus above ground, used in providing wireless communications. - (47) WETLANDS: Those areas where water is at, near or above the land surface long enough to support aquatic or hydrophytic vegetation and which have soils indicative of wet conditions. - (48) WIRELESS COMMUNICATIONS: Any personal wireless services as defined in the Federal Telecommunications Act of 1996, as amended, including FCC licensed wireless telecommunications services that are interconnected with the public telephone network and are offered commercially to the public.
+Examples include cellular and similar services (such as personal communications service or "PCS"), paging and similar services, certain dispatch services, and services that use wireless technology to provide telephone services to a fixed location such as a home or office. - (49) ZONING ADMINISTRATOR: The Village Administrator or the Village Administrator's designee.